Kaala Box Office Collection: Races To The 100-Crore Club!

 - Kaala Leaked Online On The Very First Day Of Its Release?

 Kaala, the Rajinikanth starrer, directed by Pa.
 Ranjith has continued to remain the talking point.
 The film has made the necessary impact, with the critics and the audiences praising the film.
-The film, which graced the big screens on June 07, 2018 was expected to set the box office on fire and rightly, it has done the same.
+Kaala, which graced the big screens on June 07, 2018, was expected to set the box office on fire and rightly, it has done the same.

 Interestingly, Kaala was released on a Thursday and the film is sure to have made the best use of the long weekend that it got.
 Meanwhile, Kaala has achieved something really big and has seemingly crossed a major milestone.
 Read Kaala box office collection report to know more about the same...